Stilmant/apps-catalog/README.md

 - `hardware.json`: drivers and OEM utilities (best-effort; many OEM drivers/apps still come from Windows Update or vendor installers).

 Note: GPD does not provide an official winget package feed.
 Chipset/NPU drivers typically come via Windows Update.

+Notes:
+- `winget-apps-catalogs\_notes` is documentation/scratchpad content and is not used by any scripts.

 ---